William leads commemoration of Australia and New Zealand’s war dead

 But the plan backed by Winston Churchill, then first lord of the admiralty, was flawed and the campaign, which faced a heroic defence by the Turks, led to a stalemate and withdrawal eight months later.

-Anzac Day has taken place every year since 1916 and now also stands for all soldiers of those nations involved in military conflict.

-The commemorative service is held at dawn, the time of the original landing in Gallipoli.
+Its legacy is the celebration of the “Anzac spirit”, courage, endurance, initiative, discipline, and mateship, shown by the Antipodean troops and today the Anzac Day service in London has become an important moment for thousands of New Zealanders and Australians.

-During the service, Mr Smith also marked the contributions of First Nations people, indigenous Australians and Maori.
+During the dawn service Australia’s High Commissioner also marked the contributions of First Nations people, indigenous Australians and Maori.

 He said: “We now take the opportunity on Anzac day to commemorate all Australians and New Zealanders who made a contribution not just in Gallipoli, but throughout those conflicts.